How Much Can the Administration Really Save by Cutting Down on Improper Payments?

 Annual Improper Federal Payments Remain High

-Improper payments have grown sharply over the last few decades — from $35 billion (or 1.6 percent of outlays) in 2003 to $236 billion (or 3.8 percent of outlays) in 2023.
+Improper payments have grown sharply over the last few decades – from $46 billion (or 2.0 percent of outlays) in 2004 to $162 billion (or 2.4 percent of outlays) in 2024.
 The amount of improper payments reached a high of $281 billion (4.1 percent of outlays) in 2021 at the peak of the pandemic.
 Such payments, for example to provide income support to businesses and individuals, showed a higher proportion classified as improper because agencies allocated funding quickly and were often underprepared to implement and track widespread emergency measures at such a scale.
-Though the level of improper payments has waned over the last three years with the gradual expiration of many provisions related to the pandemic, improper payments remain high.
+Though the level of improper payments has diminished over the last four years with the gradual expiration of many provisions related to the pandemic, improper payments remain high.

-About $200 billion, or 85 percent, of the improper payments in 2023 came from the following six programs.
+About $121 billion, or 75 percent, of the improper payments in 2024 came from the following five programs.
 Each program has been or currently is on GAO’s High Risk List, meaning the capacity for fraud and waste within the program had been identified prior to the recent report.

 Ways to Reduce Improper Federal Payments

-While the agencies that manage those six programs have implemented some of GAO’s recommendations to reduce improper payments, the agency reports that 14 recommendations remain unimplemented across the programs.
-Such recommendations include seeking legislative authority for prepayment reviews for Medicare claims, utilizing cross-program analytics from the Small Business Administration to improve PPP and other program payments, digitizing information from taxpayers who file paper returns to examine EITC payments, and identifying and correcting the cause of overpayments to Ticket to Work recipients within SSI.
+While the agencies that manage those five programs have implemented some of GAO’s recommendations to reduce improper payments, numerous recommendations remain unimplemented across the programs.
+Such recommendations include seeking legislative authority for prepayment reviews for Medicare claims and digitizing information from taxpayers who file paper returns to examine EITC payments.

 Private sector participants have also suggested ways to reduce improper payments.
 J.P.
 Morgan, for example, offers a three-part solution on how the public sector can better control and prevent improper payments:

-2. Utilize data analytics and machine learning prior to payments to increase accuracy paired with scale.
+- Utilize data analytics and machine learning prior to payments to increase accuracy.

 Similarly, a hearing held by the U.S. House of Representatives Committee on Oversight and Accountability discussed the recent GAO report and how the federal government should be more prepared moving forward.
 The consensus was that agencies must incorporate data-led practices to prevent fraud and better protect taxpayers’ dollars.